genaray/Arch/README.md

 ## System aka.
 Query

 Queries aka.
-Systems are used to iterate over a set of entities to apply logic and behaviour based on their components.
+Systems are used to iterate over a set of entities to apply logic and behavior based on their components.

-This is performed by using the world ( remember, it manages your created entities ) and by defining a description of which entities we want to iterate over.
+This is performed by using the world (remember, it manages your created entities) and by defining a description of which entities we want to iterate over.

 ```csharp
 // Define a description of which entities you want to query